Richard Hibbard

-Richard Hibbard (born 13 December 1983) is a Wales international rugby player currently playing for the Dragons.
+Richard Hibbard (born 13 December 1983) is a retired Wales international rugby union player who last played for the Dragons.

 Hibbard was born in Neath, Wales.
-He’s married with 3 children.
-A hooker, he started playing rugby at age grade levels at clubs in the town of Port Talbot, including Aberavon Quins RFC and Taibach RFC.
+He is married, with three children.
+A hooker, he started playing rugby union at age grade levels at clubs in the town of Port Talbot, including Aberavon Quins RFC and Taibach RFC.
 A former pupil of Glan Afan Comprehensive School, he went on to play at senior level for Taibach, Aberavon RFC and Swansea before making his name at the Ospreys.

-He used to play rugby league for Aberavon Fighting Irish and made one appearance for Wales A in their 28–18 win over England A in Aberavon in 2003.
+He also played rugby league for Aberavon Fighting Irish and made one appearance for the Wales A rugby league team in their 28–18 win over England A in Aberavon in 2003.

 Hibbard attained his first Wales cap against Argentina in June 2006.
 Hibbard missed the 2011 Rugby World Cup through injury.

-He was named as part of the Lions squad for the 2013 British & Irish Lions tour to Australia.
-Winning caps in all three test matches and starting the third and decisive match.
+He was named as part of the Lions squad for the 2013 British & Irish Lions tour to Australia and won caps in all three test matches, starting the third and decisive match.

 On 16 December 2013, it was announced that Hibbard would join Gloucester Rugby in the English Aviva Premiership on a three-year contract from the 2014–15 season.

 On 18 December 2017 it was confirmed Hibbard would return to Wales to sign for regional side Dragons on a three-year contract in the Pro14 from the 2018–19 season.